Gravitational redshift: Spherically symmetric gravitational field

 For an object compact enough to have an event horizon, the redshift is not defined for photons emitted inside the Schwarzschild radius, both because signals cannot escape from inside the horizon and because an object such as the emitter cannot be stationary inside the horizon, as was assumed above.
-Therefore, this formula only applies when $R_\text{e}$ is larger than $r_\text{S}$.
+Therefore, this formula only applies when $R_\mathrm{e}$ is larger than $r_\mathrm{S}$.
 When the photon is emitted at a distance equal to the Schwarzschild radius, the redshift will be infinitely large, and it will not escape to any finite distance from the Schwarzschild sphere.
 When the photon is emitted at an infinitely large distance, there is no redshift.